 Remember the original gaming systems, with their blocky 8-bit characters?
 This blocky style was not an artistic choice, but rather a limitation of the medium - in this case, the medium of digital technology.
-As the medium refined, so did artistic style, from 8-bit, to 16-bit, to 32-bit, to 64-bit, until today, our video game characters look as real as you or I. This is essentially the story of Greek art.
+As the medium refined, so did artistic style until today, when our video game characters look as real as you or I. This is essentially the story of Greek art.

 The Greeks did not suddenly decide to make their art more realistic, while their predecessors chose more stylized approaches.
 Rather, the Greeks discovered the methods and materials necessary to capture reality more accurately than any culture before them.